 Writer Kris Griffiths at DDR Museum

 Afterwards I seek out another famous local institution to keep the good vibes rolling.
-Pratergarten on Kastanienallee is a seasonal self-service beer garden with 600 seats under the cover of chestnut trees, purveying locally brewed beers and a quintessential Berlin atmosphere.
-Again, as I’m here out of season it duly fills me with hope to return when warmer temperatures can only enhance this convivial vibe.
+Pratergarten on Kastanienallee is a seasonal self-service beer garden with 600 seats under the cover of chestnut trees, purveying locally brewed beers and an outdoor ambience that is very Berlin.
+I can only imagine what the place is like in high summer.

 Mauerpark graffiti wall (c) Kris Griffiths